Seednode/roulette/README.md

       --flash                   enable support for shockwave flash files (via ruffle.rs) --fun                     add a bit of excitement to your day -h, --help                    help for roulette
-      --ignore                  skip all directories containing a specified filename --ignore-file string      filename used to indicate directory should be skipped (default ".roulette-ignore") --images                  enable support for image files
+      --ignore string           filename used to indicate directory should be skipped --images                  enable support for image files
-      --index                   generate index of supported file paths at startup --index-file string       path to optional persistent index file --index-interval string   interval at which to regenerate index (e.g. "3s" or "1h") -i, --info                    expose informational endpoints
-      --max-file-count int      skip directories with file counts above this value (default 2147483647) --min-file-count int      skip directories with file counts below this value -p, --port int                port to listen on (default 8080)
+      --index                   generate index of supported file paths at startup --index-file string       path to optional persistent index file --index-interval string   interval at which to regenerate index (e.g. "5m" or "1h") --max-file-count int      skip directories with file counts above this value (default 2147483647) --min-file-count int      skip directories with file counts below this value -p, --port int                port to listen on (default 8080)